 I’m going out on a limb and saying that many of you have never heard of today’s movie.
-I don’t even think I ever heard of it until I heard it brought up on the Cult Film Club podcast (a part of the Atomic Geeks Podcast Network™).
+I don’t even think I ever heard of it until I heard it brought up on the Cult Film Club podcast.
 They talked about the movie and how they were going to do a future episode on it.
 I was very happy to see that this movie was available for free through Amazon Prime, and even happier to see that they just put up the episode devoted to today’s movie a couple days ago.
 Today’s feature film is 2014’s Ping Pong Summer.

 To be honest, I really wasn’t sure what to expect with this movie.
 I knew it was set in the 80s, but I didn’t remember a lot of detail from the short discussion CFC had on the movie (and I’ve yet to listen to the episode.
 That’ll be tomorrow.)
 I wasn’t sure if it was an R rated sex-teen-comedy, hell I didn’t even watch the trailer at any point prior to watching the movie today.